loopitis/loopitis-repo/README.md

 }

 # **Contributing**
-If you'd like to contribute to the project, you can pull the code.
-There are three main classes that run: the Spring Boot process, which acts as the gateway to receive new requests, the consumer, which pulls job requests from Kafka and a CLI process
+If you would like to contribute to the Loopitis project, you can pull the code and make changes to the three main classes that run:

+Endpoints process: This is a Spring Boot process that acts as the gateway to receive new requests.
+To make changes to this process, first copy the Dockerfile.endpoints, config.properties, and compose.yaml files to your working directory.
+The main class for endpoints is LoppitisApplication, and the main endpoints class is LoopitisMainEndpoints.
+After making changes, run the command "mvn package" to generate the endpoints.jar file, which you can copy to your working directory.
+Next, modify the compose.yaml file for the endpoints process, specifying the Dockerfile.endpoint in the build section.
+Finally, run the build and up commands: "docker-compose --env-file config.properties build endpoints" and "docker-compose --env-file config.properties up".

+Consumer process: This is the consumer that pulls job requests from Kafka.
+To make changes to this process, first copy the Dockerfile.consumer, config.properties, and compose.yaml files to your working directory.
+The main class for the consumer is LoopitisConsumer.
+After making changes, export a jar from this main class, calling it consumer.jar, and copy it to your working directory.
+Next, modify the compose.yaml file for the consumer process, specifying the Dockerfile.consumer in the build section.
+Finally, run the build and up commands: "docker-compose --env-file config.properties build consumer" and "docker-compose --env-file config.properties up".

+CLI process: This can run as a standalone process.
+You can build and run the CLI class, or you can pack the endpoints process, but make sure to have the cli.jar.
+The endpoints process copies the cli.jar if it exists in your working directory.

-Visit our website for more information: https://loopitis.com.
+For any question you can always contact us at support@loopitis.com Visit our website for more information: https://loopitis.com

+I would love to hear what you think about this app.
+Share your thoughts with us !